Anxiety / Panic Attacks

 Are There Side-Effects of GAD Treatment?

-Dependency on anti-anxiety medication (benzodiazepines) is a potential complication of treatment.
+Dependency on anti-anxiety medication (benzodiazepines) is a potential complication of anxiety treatment in Murray UT.
 Side effects of antidepressants vary by specific drug and the person taking them.
 Common side effects can include sleepiness, weight gain, and sexual problems.

 What is the Outlook for People with GAD?